amanzi/amanzi/testing/benchmarking/chemistry/farea_1d/amanzi_u-1d-farea.rst

 Flow and transport
 ~~~~~~~~~~~~~~~~~~

-See the :doc:`../1d-tracer/amanzi_u-1d-tracer` example.
+See the :doc:`../tracer_1d/amanzi_u-1d-tracer` example.

 Geochemistry
 ~~~~~~~~~~~~

 The primary geochemical system consists of 13 reactive chemical components and 8 minerals [Bea2012]_.
-A detailed list of reactions and geochemical parameters is included in Table 1-6.
+A detailed list of reactions and geochemical parameters is included in the table below.
 Further detail can be found in [Freshley2012]_.

 The geochemical processes include: